Skip to content

 Safari iPhone Customize Start Page Edit buttonIt will display the list of sections to customize the start page.

-4. Toggle off the button for the Frequently Visited option.
+4. Turn off the toggle switch for the Frequently Visited option.

 Frequently Visited Toggle button on Customize Start Page Safari iPhone

-It will hide the section from the Safari iPhone home screen and won’t be visible even after relaunching the browser.
+It will hide the section from the Safari browser’s home screen and won’t be visible even after relaunching the browser.

 Bottom Line

-The Safari browser option to display the frequently visited sites is based on our browsing history and website interactions.
+The Safari browser has the option to display the frequently visited sites is based on our browsing history and website interactions.

-It is a great accessibility feature, but a few users do not like pop-out the sites they often visit for privacy reasons.
-Hence, we can easily hide the sections from Safari using the customization option on the Start page.
-It will immediately disable the section and remove it from the launch screen.
+It is a great accessibility feature, but a few users do not like display the sites they often visit for privacy reasons.
+Hence, we can easily hide the sections using the Startpage customize option.

-Similarly, we can also disable the Privacy Report section and change the background image of the Start page from the same customize option button.
+Similarly, we can also disable the Privacy Report section and change the background image of the Start page from the same Customization options.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.